sarahciston/codingcare/posts/0critintro.md

 [...]

-I invoke craft here as an expression of the theories, ethics, and tactics of intersectionality and sustainability, in order to ground these ideas in tangible practices which grow out of [lived] communities.
-Re-binding craft to technology brings slow, circular, cooperative, inclusive, caring [offerings] in order to transform [xxx][xxx].

 <!-- How do we encourage this entanglement further?
 Through approaches that emphasize -->
 The stakes are high: technologies like machine learning urgently require transformative interventions that recalibrate their values and [stakeholders].
 The communities most impacted by them, and best poised to intervene, go unheard as [xxx expand and exploit/exclude from].
 A handful of powerful companies warn of the coming dangers, in order to distract from the current dangers they perpetuate.
 Already toothless policy recommendations are quickly watered down and ignored, while [more and more data represent less and less diversity][more and more compute, more and more natural resources,][harmless fun on one side of the globe is life and death on another.]

 [What does Trans\*formative Technocraft look like?
 How could it operate?
 Where does it already?
 What is it exactly?]

+I invoke craft here as an expression of the theories, ethics, and tactics of intersectionality and sustainability, in order to ground these ideas in tangible practices which grow out of [lived] communities.
+Re-binding craft to technology brings slow, circular, cooperative, inclusive, caring [offerings] in order to transform [xxx][xxx].

+Though "TechnoCraft" reads like an oxymoron, it is not a stretch to view technology through the lens of craftsmanship.
+Lucy Suchman and Randall Trigg have called artificial intelligence craftwork, studying the ways a practice designed to represent social and behavioral human systems is itself socially organized.
+>"socially organized craftsmanship - the crafting together of a complex machinery made of heterogeneous materials, mobilized in the service of developing a theory of mind.
+>"the work of designing intelligent machines as a specific form of social practice - a form made the more interesting by APs own concern with the delegation of social practice to machines" [@suchmanArtificialIntelligenceCraftwork1993]
+However this nod to craft is the opening for a critique even as early as this 1996 research.
+Suchman and Trigg note the distance between the formalist constraints on AI problem design and its real-world applications.

 <p class="quote" markdown=1>
 "Anyone who has ever woven or knitted knows that one can change patterns [...] but, more importantly, they know *there are other patterns*.
 The web of technology can indeed be woven differently, but even to discuss such intentional changes of pattern requires an examination of the features of the current pattern and an understanding of the origins and the purpose of the present design."